INTERVIEW: Mrunal Thakur: I Want People To Talk About My Films Rather Than Being Trolled

 Q. Your last film 'Super 30' turned out to be a great success at the box office.
 Is the feeling yet to sink in?

 We have so many heroes in our nation.
 I am happy that films are being made on people like Anand Kumar, Sanjeev Kumar Yadav.
-I am proud to be a part of 'Super 30' where I got the chance to work with Hrithik."
+I am proud to be a part of 'Super 30' where I got the chance to work with Hrithik.

 Q. You began your career with 'Love Sonia', then 'Super 30' happened and now 'Batla House'.
-Your choice of films have been quite brave.
+Your choice of films has been quite brave.
 Is that a conscious effort from your end or is it that things just fell into place for you?

 One of my friends who is not from the industry told me that she was disappointed when she found me missing in the trailer of 'Super 30'.
-I replied back to her saying that I wasn't upset.
+I told her I wasn't upset.
 Instead, I was happy because the story is about Anand Kumar.
 The moment a heroine comes in for no reason, it just becomes senseless.
 I told my friend, 'Yeh toh sirf trailer hai, picture abhi baaki hai mere dost.' (laughs).

 But, the only thing I want to do is to be associated with good films.
-I want people to talk about it rather than being trolled."
+I want people to talk about it rather than being trolled.

 'I Am Yet To Figure Out What The Word 'Hit' Or 'Flop' Means'